-The Authority consists of five members and one alternate, who are appointed by resolution of the Mayor and Council for five-year terms.
+The Authority consists of five members who are appointed by resolution of the Mayor and Council for five-year terms.
 The daily operations of the Authority are managed by the Executive Director.

 2. SIGNIFICANT ACCOUNTING POLICIES

 The following is a summary of the more significant accounting policies: